 Actionable outputs for this discovery are personas and problem scenarios.
 Problem Scenarios are needs or habits that you might fulfill with your product.
 For each of these, you should be able to identify one or more alternatives that the customer is using today (if there’s a real need, at some level they’re doing something).
 You then lean your value propositions against the customer’s alternatives- is what you have better enough for them to buy what you have?
 Every agile user story should involve one of these personas and tie back to a problem scenario/alternative/value proposition you’ve validated in the real world.
-For more on this, see the section here on product design.
+For more on this, see the section here on Venture Design.

 Once you have stories that tie back to strong, validated customer discovery, your job is to organize this material into compelling narratives your development team can understand.
 There are a few ways to do this, but you want to make sure your compiled personas and problem scenarios are highly visible.
 Personally, I use this Venture Design Template which ties those items together.
 Presentations are also good, particularly if the focus is you describing what it was like observing the customer.
 The key thing is to spur interest and discussion with your developers about your stories, a discussion that drives toward more customer-relevant implementations.
 If no one ever says ‘I just built what you said’ then you know you did a great job.